RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ---
 {% imgcap right /images/ruby-rails-ubuntu-beaglebone-black.png Ruby.
 Rails.
 Ubuntu.
 BeagleBone Black. %}

-[Part 1](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/) of this series shows how to install Ubuntu on the BeagleBone Black.
-This episode covers the installation of the Ubuntu GUI, Ruby, and Rails.
+The first episode of this series shows [how to install Ubuntu on the BeagleBone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
+This post covers the installation of the Ubuntu GUI, Ruby, and Rails.

-Side note: Rails requires a JavaScript runtime, and NodeJS offered the quickest way to fulfill this requirement.
+Node.js bonus: Rails requires a JavaScript runtime, and Node.js offered the quickest way to fulfill this requirement.
 Details appear within.

 ###Gotcha: Resize the SD Card
-Two things to know about GUI installation:
+At the end of part one, the Bone successfully booted with the Ubuntu command line interface.
+Now it's time to add the GUI.
+Two things to know about the Ubuntu GUI installation:

-* Before installing the GUI, we will need to re-size one of the partitions on the SD card.
+* The partition created on the SD card is not large enough to hold the Ubuntu GUI.
+No problem.
+The SD card has some extra room, and we can re-size the partition.
 * GUI installation only takes a single line command, but it takes an hour to download, compile, and install all of the GUI libraries.

+If we try to install the GUI without re-sizing the partition, the installation will fail about halfway through and we will have wasted half an hour.
+So let's re-size first.
 <!--more-->
+###Re-Sizing the Right Partition

 ###Installing the Ubuntu GUI
 After the partition on the SD card has been resized, this single command will intall the GUI.
 Note that the process takes about an hour: